-Rabbit Wilde and Honey Mustard
+Recent Posts

 “If you like dancing, forest landscapes, adventures, Colorado, the PNW, harmonious vocals, love stories, early mornings, late nights, local produce, or strong coffee, you will love Rabbit Wilde…This is art and entertainment in a beautiful form.
 The entire album is just flawless and I want everyone to enjoy it.

--Ear To The Ground Music
+Ear To The Ground Music

 Don’t miss this one; it’s an all-ages show, with some seating available and plenty of standing/dancing room.
 Tickets cost $10 for students; $13 in advance; and $17 at the door.
 Remember that Fremont Abbey is a nonprofit — so your ticket prices support awesome art all over Seattle and the Pacific Northwest.